Remuera railway station: Original Station

 Remuera station was first built in 1873 as a stop on the Auckland-Onehunga railway.
 By 1903, Remuera station was at its maximum capacity and the Minister for Railways, Sir Joseph Ward, acknowledged that better capacity was needed on the line.
 A double track line was built to Penrose Junction.
 The Auckland-Onehunga line was later extended to Hamilton.
 New island platforms were also built at Newmarket, Greenlane, Ellerslie and Penrose.

 Rebuilt station

 The current Remuera station was rebuilt and opened in November 1907 for £1,149 and a toilet block was added shortly after for £80, but was demolished in 1982.

 The station saw a steady decline in freight and passengers and became unstaffed in 1942.
-In 1970, Alltrans built a large cargo depot, which closed in 1980s.
-During the same decade, the station was closed to all traffic, except for passengers and traffic to the private Alltrans sidings.
+In 1970, Alltrans built a large cargo depot.
+In 1979, the station was closed to all traffic, except for passengers and traffic to the private Alltrans sidings.
+These later closed in the early 1990s and apartments were built in its place.

+Preservation

+New Zealand Rail created a conservation plan for the station in 1992.
+In 1994, the Remuera Railway Station Preservation Trust (TRRSPT) was established to maintain and preserve the now dilapidated station buildings.

+By 2007, the trust began major exterior restoration works, winning a restoration award from the Rail Heritage Trust of New Zealand.
+Despite this, the interior was untouched and further damaged in 2011 during electrification works.